nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 - After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
 - In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-#### FreeTextRequestItem

-With the [FreeTextRequestItem]({% link _docs_integrate/data-model-overview.md %}#freetextrequestitem) it is possible to send a free text to the peer.
-The peer itself can accept this with a free text as well.

-Depending on whether the FreeTextRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

-- To accept this RequestItem, the [AcceptFreeTextRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptfreetextrequestitemparameters) can be utilized.
-- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

-After the Recipient has responded to the FreeTextRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- After accepting this RequestItem, a [FreeTextAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#freetextacceptresponseitem) will be transferred.
-- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

 #### FormFieldRequestItem

 With the [FormFieldRequestItem]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem) it is possible to define a form field.